-The culvert at Location 2 measures 18 inches in diameter, and the culvert at Location 3 measures 72 inches (6 feet) in diameter.
-The culvert at Location 2 was installed south of the culvert at Location 3 in 1983 and intercepts a ditch east of the northbound lane on SR 1.
-Drainage from the culvert at Location 2 is conveyed under SR 1 and outfalls southwest of SR 1 at approximately the same area as the Location 3 culvert.
+The two culverts at Location 2 each measure 18 inches in diameter and are a total of 66 feet in length.
+The culvert at Location 3 measures 72 inches (6 feet) in diameter and is a total of 66 feet in length.
+The culverts at Location 2 were installed south of the culvert at Location 3 in 1983 and intercept a ditch east of the northbound lane on SR 1.
+Drainage from the culverts at Location 2 is conveyed under SR 1 and outfalls southwest of SR 1 at approximately the same area as the Location 3 culvert.
 Seven steel rails span the length of the culvert at Location 3 (Photo 3 in Appendix B).
 These were installed as part of a rehabilitation project in 1983 to support the large bed load of SR 1.